gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 exceeded his reputation in America for most of the nineteenth century.

-The Symbolists — Mallarmé, Verlaine, Rimbaud — read Poe as a founding figure, a philosopher of aesthetic intensity whose work pointed toward
+The Symbolists, Mallarmé, Verlaine, Rimbaud, read Poe as a founding figure, a philosopher of aesthetic intensity whose work pointed toward